jcubic/sysend.js/README.md

 https://cdn.jsdelivr.net/npm/sysend
 ```

 jsDelivr will minify the file.
-From my testing it's faster then unpkg.com.
+From my testing it's faster than unpkg.com.

 ## Usage